qdequippe-tech/mailjet-api-php/README.md

 PHP client to interact with Mailjet API

-This project adheres to a [Contributor Code of Conduct][conduct].
-By participating in this project and its community, you are expected to uphold this code.

 ## Installation

 The preferred method of installation is via [Composer][].
 Run the following